caseif/SkyMM-NX/README.md

-# SkyMM-NX-SMM
+# SkyMM-NX

-SkyMM-NX-SMM is a homebrew app (or plugin for SimpleModManager if you change the file extension to .smm) that runs on your Switch and provides an easy way to toggle skyrim mods on and off.
+SkyMM-NX is a homebrew app (or plugin for SimpleModManager if you change the file extension to .smm) that runs on your Switch and provides an easy way to toggle skyrim mods on and off.

 SkyMM will attempt to discover all mods present in Skyrim's ROMFS on the SD card and present them through its interface.